II SS Panzer Corps: 1942–1943

 The corps was renamed II SS Panzer Corps in June 1943, after the I SS Panzer Corps was created during that same month.
 In July 1943, the corps took part in the failed Operation Citadel, spearheading the 4th Panzer Army's attack in the southern sector.
 The corps' three SS divisions were involved in the Battle of Prokhorovka at the edge of the German penetration into the salient.
-After the operation was canceled in light of its failure, the corps was ordered to the Italian front in August.
-Only one division, the Leibstandarte ended up being transferred, along with the corps personnel.
-The remaining combat divisions remained on the Eastern Front to deal with the developing threats from the Soviet Belgorod-Kharkov Offensive Operation.
-Leibstandarte took part in operations to disarm Italian troops.
+After the operation was cancelled in light of its failure, the corps was ordered to the Italian front in August.
+Only one division, the Leibstandarte ended up being transferred along with the corps personnel, taking part in operations to disarm Italian troops.
+The remaining combat divisions remained on the Eastern Front to deal with the developing threats from the Soviet Belgorod–Kharkov offensive operation.